Inzarcon/JessiCa-SON/README.md

 - Multithreaded tilesheet composing step.
 - Color coded warning messages with additional notes about fixing specific tileset problems.
 - Compose only the tilesheets you are actually modifying instead of the entire tileset every time.
+- Hotkeys for starting and stopping the composing process, even while the app is inactive/minimized.
+- Optional sound feedback to accompany the hotkey feature.

 *Working title